RouhollahRajabi/RouhollahRajabi/README.md

 - 👀 I’m interested in C++ and Python
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on developing embedded systems
-- 📫 How to reach me on instagram @cppgocom
+- 📫 How to reach me: on instagram follow -> @cppgocom

 <!---
 RouhollahRajabi/RouhollahRajabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.